-PROPOSITION 6.9.
-Let (X, G) be a dynamical system and let $x \in X$ be weakly almost periodic.
+Proposition 5.9.
+Let (X,G) be a dynamical system and $x \in X$ be weakly almost periodic.
 Then, x is Bohr almost periodic if and only if its orbit closure \overline{Gx} is minimal.

 Proof.
-We have just seen in Theorem 6.8 that the orbit closure of a Bohr almost periodic point is minimal.
-Thus, consider now a weakly almost periodic point $x \in X$ with minimal orbit closure \overline{Gx} .
-Then, clearly (\overline{Gx}, G) is weakly almost periodic by Lemma 6.4(b) and it is minimal (by assumption).
-Now, as is well known (see, e.g., [33]) any minimal component of a weakly almost periodic system is Bohr almost periodic.
-Now, the desired claim follows from Lemma 6.4(a).
+We have just seen in Theorem 5.8 that the orbit closure of a Bohr almost periodic point is minimal.
+So, consider now a weakly almost periodic point $x \in X$ with minimal orbit closure \overline{Gx} .
+Then, clearly (\overline{Gx}, G) is weakly almost periodic by (b) of Lemma 5.4 and it is minimal (by assumption).
+Now, as is well known (see e.g. Prop.
+3.7 of [30]) any minimal component of a weakly almost periodic system is Bohr almost periodic.
+Now, the desired claim follows from (a) of Lemma 5.4